hmrc/pizza-tax-frontend-workshop/README.md

 ### Things to learn:

 - Each journey model has its own types of `State` and `Transition`,
-- States can reference external classes, e.g. `QuestionnaireAnswers`,
+- State can host external data models, e.g. `PizzaOrdersDeclaration`,
-- One can declare transition as a value, but one can also decalre it as  a function taking parameters representing external configuration or an external API function.
+- Transition is a value, but one can also construct it partially by declaring a method taking parameters representing some external dependency, i.e. configuration or an API.
-- There are multiple ways of encoding similar journey model, depending on the amount of information we want to keep.

 ## Project content after changes